 As with all of my sponsors, please pay them a visit and let them know you saw them on Backdoor Survival.
 Speaking of which, check out the Backdoor Survival Sponsors page and support the fine companies that allow me to keep Backdoor Survival free for everyone.

-I just learned that The Survival Medicine Handbook is now available in Kindle format Not only that, if you buy a new print edition of this book (or have purchased one in the past), you can buy the Kindle edition for only $2.99 a savings of 88%.
+I just learned that The Survival Medicine Handbook is now available in Kindle format Not only that, if you buy a new print edition of this book (or have purchased one in the past), you can buy the Kindle edition.
 You will find details on the Amazon website.

 THE FINAL WORD